shirominha-da-motoila/fugro-technical-challange/README.md

 5. Run the application:
 `dotnet run --project AppHost`

+6. Follow the URL at the console to access the AppHost hub.

 ## Challange Walkthrought and Decisions
 ### Tech-Stack
 In this challange, I've focused on having a great time with it.
 Due to the freedom to choose the technology stack, I ended up with two different ones: